Several houses under construction in Durban, South Africa. Old-time, European construction methods are the norm in this city.

 Durban is hot, humid and populated with wood eating bugs.
 That’s why the British style of building with bricks, mortar and very little wood has remained so popular here.
 Frost isn’t an issue, of course, (it’s never been colder than 48ºF or 9ºC in Durban), so foundations need only be deep enough to get to solid ground, though that can sometimes be deeper than a typical Canadian basement.
 The first project I visited was built on a sloped site, covered with very soft sand.
 Bore holes had to be drilled 10 feet down at all building corners and stress points, then filled with rebar and concrete to create foundation piers that support site-cast concrete beams underneath all walls.
 Using machinery like this to build foundations is very unusual in South Africa.
 Most foundations are shallow by Canadian standards – perhaps only 18” down if soil conditions are solid – and almost always dug by hand because labour is so cheap.
 I often saw a hundred men digging ditches by hand alongside modern super highways in and around Durban.
 It’s a strange sight.

 Brickwork spanning openings up to about 18 feet are laid over top of ready-made, pre-stressed concrete lintels that look too small for the job.
-You can see what I mean to the left.
+You can see what I mean to above.
 Each length of lintel has four galvanized wires cast into it, with one lintel placed underneath each of the inner and outer layers of brick.
 Lintels are cut to length on site with an electric abrasive saw, and are as thick as one course of bricks.

 Solidity is the thing I like most about South African homes.
 We visited half a dozen different ones while we were there, and it’s like living inside a rock.
 Interior walls are built with the same double bricks plastered with smooth mortar, and even ceilings are solid masonry, too.
 These are typically built with a series of precast lintels that support precast cross pieces molded to interlock with the lintels.
 Everything fits together dry, then a 2” layer of concrete is poured on top to create the floor above, with mortar troweled on underneath to create the ceiling surface below.
 Like I said, it’s living in a rock,

 When legislative changes opened the building trades to anyone who wanted in – regardless of colour – it added hundreds of thousands of people to the labour pool, causing wages to plummet and stay down.
 Where it used to be possible for a bricklayer to earn enough to support the kind of life we enjoy in North America, these days your kids earn more money working a summer job than the highest paid trade worker building houses in South Africa.
+The changes made to the labour market have changed all that.

 Even though South African housing prices had shot up hundreds of percent over the last few years before we visited, the cost of houses in this country is unbelievably low when converted to dollars.
 One stunning mansion I visited during my homebuilding tour with Scates was originally built 50 years ago for the Danish ambassador, and was recently sold to a private owner for the same price you’d pay for a basic starter bungalow in Canada.
 It’s common to see astonishing properties available for several hundred thousand dollars.